remult/remult/misc/public-api.md

   valueType: any
   isEqualTo(value: FieldMetadata<string> | string): EntityFilter<any>
 }
-//[ ] ClassType from TBD is not exported export interface ContainsStringValueFilter {
+//[ ] ClassType from ./classType is not exported export interface ContainsStringValueFilter {
   $contains?: string
 }